swiss-territorial-data-lab/proj-rooftops/README.md

 ### Workflow

-First, the LiDAR point clouds have to be downloaded.
+First, the LiDAR point clouds have to be downloaded with the command below and unzipped by the user.

 ```
 python scripts\pcd_segmentation\retrieve_point_clouds.py